Contemporary Art and Design for 14 -17 Year Olds

-On this course, you'll work with a practising artist to explore processes of making artwork and developing ideas in a similar working method to those we use at art college.
-To inspire you, we will at look at modern and contemporary artists’ work, through a visit to Tate Britain...
+Join Contemporary Art and Design for teenagers aged 14 to 17 years old, and work with a practising artist to explore processes of making artwork and developing ideas in a similar working method to those we used at art college.

 - Learn how to make and present work for an exhibition

 - Researching modern and contemporary artists